-- 2.12 An accredited legal services firm that wishes to modify the terms of its accreditation must apply in the manner decided by ICAEW.
+- 2.12 An accredited probate firm that wishes to modify the terms of its accreditation must apply in the manner decided by ICAEW.
 The application must include the following: - a the terms of the proposed modification; - b the reasons for proposing the modification; and - c any information that ICAEW may require in connection with the application. - 2.13 ICAEW may: - a modify the accreditation in the terms of the application; - b modify the accreditation in such other terms as it considers appropriate; - c reject the application; or - d postpone consideration of the application.

-If ICAEW rejects the application for modification, it will inform the accredited legal services firm of its reasons in writing within 10 business days.
+If ICAEW rejects the application for modification, it will inform the accredited probate firm of its reasons in writing within 10 business days.
 A firm can apply for a review of a decision to reject modification or to grant it subject to restrictions or conditions.
-Details of the review process are in section 11.
+Details of the review process are in chapter 11.
 A charge may be made for dealing with such an application.
-An accredited legal services firm which wishes to seek accreditation for an additional category of authorised legal services work must apply under regulation 2.1 rather than regulation 2.12.